How I Take Notes When I Read a Book

 Not every book requires notes.

 If you want to do more than enjoy the book at a surface level, then make notes.
-If you’re there for entertainment only, then put the pen down and kick up your feet.
+If you’re there for entertainment only, put the pen down and kick your feet.

 Digital or Paper Notes?